proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

    ceph osd set-full-ratio <ratio>

-Additional OSDs should be deployed in order to add new storage to the cluster, or existing data should be deleted in order to free up space in the cluster.
+Additional OSDs should be deployed within appropriate CRUSH failure domains in order to increase capacity, and / or existing data should be deleted in order to free up space in the cluster.
+One subtle situation is that the ``rados bench`` tool may have been used to test one or more pools' performance, and the resulting RADOS objects were not subsequently cleaned up.
+You may check for this by invoking ``rados ls`` against each pool and looking for objects with names beginning with ``bench`` or other job names.
+These may then be manually but very, very carefully deleted in order to reclaim capacity.

 OSD_BACKFILLFULL
 ________________